Materials-Consortia/OPTIMADE/optimade.rst

 - Basic types: **string**, **integer**, **float**, **boolean**, **timestamp**.
 - **list**: a collection of items organized as nested ordered one-dimensional arrangements.
 All items are of the same type, unless unknown.
   A list can be empty, i.e., contain no items.
-  We note that the term "array" is often used in programming languages to refer to similar data structures.
-  However, the term "array" is avoided in this specification to prevent confusion with the meaning of the term "array" in the JSON specification.
+- **list**: an ordered indexed collection of items that are either (i) all of the same basic type, (ii) only dictionaries, or (iii) only lists.
+  In each case, (i)-(iii), unknown values (i.e., ``null``) are also allowed at any of the positions.
+  Furthermore, a list can also be empty, i.e., contain no items.
+  An empty list has a distinct meaning from ``null``: a list of no items (see `Properties with an unknown value`_).

+  Multidimensional collections of items are represented as nested lists.
-  The term **list axes** refers to the levels of nesting of a list.
+  This specification uses the term **list axis** to refer to the levels of nesting in nested lists, and **dimensionality** as the deepest nesting level of the list and its sublists.
-  A list can have elements of different lengths along a given axis, i.e., the list does not need to be rectangular.
+  A list can have items of different lengths along a given axis, i.e., nested lists are **not** limited to representing rectangular arrangement of items.
-  However, the dimensionality of a list, defined as the number of axes (i.e., the number of levels of nesting) MUST be the same for all entries of a given entry type.
-  Hence, each item in the list can be indexed by a number of indices equal to the dimensionality of the list.

-  Valid examples:
+  While this definition allows for complex structures of nested lists of varying nesting level, only those variants that can be validated by OPTIMADE `Property definitions`_ can be used for properties.

+  Examples of valid lists:

     - ``[1.0, 2.0, 3.0]`` is a one-dimensional list of three floats (only one axis).